Are you looking for a place to relax, unwind, and get away from it all?

 Paul and Marta are the owners of Sirens, and they also happen to be long-time members of the Lap of Tasmania Facebook Group.
 I reached out to them and they are generously offering a FREE bottle of Josef Chromy Tasmanian Cuvée NV when you mention the Lap of Tasmania in your online Airbnb booking!

-If you aren’t keen on camping then Kingfisher Kottage is one of the best value options for accommodation in Southport.
+Livin the Dream is easily one of the best value options for accommodation in Southport.

 Caravans and Campers - Southport Caravan Park Tasmania